popoybvargas/dotenv/README.md

 The above code loads configurations specified in the ***.env*** file in the application's root directory.
 > Use the above code as soon as possible (topmost part) in the *main* (e.g. index.js or app.js) script.

-To load configurations from a custom file, specify its path as an argument, e.g.
+To load configurations from a custom file, specify its absolute path as an argument, e.g.
 ```
 require( 'zv-load.env' )( PATH_TO_CUSTOM_CONFIG_FILE );
 ```